anuachankunju/NanoDegree_DA_P5/README.md

 * First I didn’t notice the feature of highlighting the focused trend line.
 Please provide a note  at the bottom of the graph to move the mouse pointer to trend line;

 ######Final Design
-* Changed the title to a more meaningful and standard text.
-* Added a link to data set.
-* Removed the grid lines
-* Added a footer to the line chart about the mouse over feature.
+I feel the aesthetics improved a lot with better title and graphs look better without the grid lines.
+Providing a link to data set will help interested readers to look and play around the dataset.
+Also there was a chance that some of the readers may miss the trend line mouse over effect.
+Adding the footer noter will make sure that all readers will notice with the effect.

 ## Resources
 * [dimple.js Documentation](http://dimplejs.org/)